tensorlakeai/indexify/README.md

 ## Getting Started

-### Start the Service
+### Start the Service with a Vector Database
 ```
-docker run -e OPENAI_API_KEY -p 0.0.0.0:8900:8900/tcp -it diptanu/indexify
+docker compose up indexify
 ```
-*If you don't wish to use openai, remove the -e flag and Indexify will only use native/local models.*
+*If you wish to use OpenAI for Embedding, please set the OPENAPI_API_KEY environment variable, or pass it through the configuration file(see below).*

 ### Create Index
 ```